zebreus/rust-gameboy-library/README.md

   </a>
 </p>

-A gameboy emulation library written in rust 🦀.
+A gameboy emulation library written in rust.

 ## Blog posts and other light resources